manolino/vilfredo-setup/INSTALL.rst

 .. -*- coding: utf-8 -*-

 This guide is only meant for system administrators who want to install a production instance of Vilfredo on an already existing server or a brand new virtual machine or dedicated box.
+Not to risk installing it over a previous instance it calls it vilfredo_nightly.

 If you're just interested running a development instance to contribute to the project, download the ``install.sh`` script instead and skip this guide.